fpoirotte/push/docs/src/index.rst

 ================================

 push is a shell written in PHP.
-It bears similarities with `Boris <https://github.com/borisrepl/boris>`.
+It bears a few similarities with `Boris <https://github.com/borisrepl/boris>`_ but aims at being easy to embed in broader libraries/projects.

 Contents: